 Life insurance is a contract by which the life insurance company known as an insurer, in consideration of regular payment of premiums (stated amount of money) for a certain period or till the end of the life of the insured whichever is earlier agrees to pay a given sum of money to the insured himself or to the legal or indicated heir on the occurrence of the stated event.

 It refers to a company in which the liability of each shareholder is limited to the face value of his share.

 It is the legal process by which a company is put to an end.

-It is a mechanism by which an employee locks out the business premises in order to prevent the entry of laborer, at the time of a dispute between an employer and the workforces.
+It is a mechanism by which an employee locks out the business premises in order to prevent the entry of laborers, at the time of a dispute between an employer and the workforce.

-Loco means the cost of the goods at the place of purchase or in other words it is an ex-warehouse price.
+Loco means the cost of the goods at the place of purchase in other words, it is an ex-warehouse price.

 Common Business Terms (M)

 This is a kind of retail business, which is carried on through the post office.
 The seller receives its orders and dispatches and ‘delivers the goods through the Post office usually by V.P.P.

 Management Information System (MIS)